What is a liquidity pool?

 Liquidity providers (LPs) contribute with an equal value of two tokens and this way create a market.
 In exchange for this, they gain trading fees corresponding to the trades that take place in the pool, proportional with their contribution in the total liquidity.

-When a LP provides liquidity to a pool, they get LP tokens, proportional to the liquidity they provided in that pool.
+The interaction is this case is between a trader and the liquidity pool, without any other counterparty.
+When a LP provides liquidity to a pool, they get LP tokens, proportional to the liquidity they provided.
 When a trade facilitated by the pool happens, the corresponding fee is proportionally distributed to all the LP tokens holders.
-When a LP decides to withdraw their liquidity, plus the yielded fees, they must burn their LP tokens.

 What's the mechanism of a liquidity pool?

-Specific for a liquidity pool is the constant product equation:
+Specific for a liquidity pool is the constant product equation: x * y = k

 If a pool consists of units in token x and units in token y, any trades would take place in the pool, the quantities in x and y obtained after the trade, if multiplied, remain unchanged and it's equal to the constant k.

 The price of the assets in the pool is established by the ratio between them in the pool.
-The ratio of the assets changes, but liquidity in the pool remains constant.
+A liquidity pool uses a constant product market maker algorithm, making it possible that the product of the amounts of the two given tokens always remains constant.
+Thanks to the algorithm, a pool can provide liquidity, no matter how big a trade is.

 How about the incentives in a liquidity pool?